ephiepark/react-firebase-init/README.md

 # Note

  - This project is built with React / Redux / Firebase / Typescript.
- - It is necessary to enable Firebase authentication

 # How to use this
 1. Create a new firebase project
+    - Enable firebase authentication
-2. Fork this repo
+3. Fork this repo
-3. Clone the repo
+4. Clone the repo
-4. Update src/firebase/firebaseConfig.ts file to have config setting from your firebase project.
+5. Update src/firebase/firebaseConfig.ts file to have config setting from your firebase project.
-5. Hack it away!
+6. Hack it away!
     - The project is built using Create React App.
 "Getting Started with Create React App" still applies.

 -------